Cleaning and Disinfecting in the time of Covid-19

 CCSD has developed a video tutorial for the process of disinfecting frequently touched items in a classroom by the teacher.
 The video is available at the following link.
 The custodian should prepare the disinfection spray bottle for individual employees and personal protective equipment should be used as instructed in the video.
 Classroom Disinfecting Tutorial

 However, there are also instances where disinfection is not necessary and a simple cleaning will achieve the desired results.
 When students are assigned to a work area in the future, the need to safely clean their work surfaces is important.
 In order to ensure everyone’s safety, products from individual homes should not be brought onto campus to clean soiled surfaces.
 CCSD has included sanitizing wipes in the SAP custodial catalog, available from Brady Industries.
 (Simply search “wipes” in the catalog) The product has been evaluated to ensure it will meet all cleaning needs without introducing any harmful chemicals to the user.
 The wipes do not require any special personal protective equipment for use.
-An initial order of dispenser buckets and sanitizing wipes will be delivered to the school sites over the next few weeks directly from Brady.
-Due to the large quantity required, schools may receive multiple deliveries as stock becomes available.
+An initial order of dispenser buckets and sanitizing wipes has been delivered to the school sites directly from Brady.